kripken/xml.js/README.md

     // All the schema files that are required to validate the documents.
     // The main XSD should be first in the array, followed by its possible dependencies.
     schema: [mySchemaFile],
-    initialMemoryPages: 256 // Initial memory capacity in Web Assembly memory pages (1 = 6.4KiB) - 256 is minimum and default here (16MiB)
+    // Optional: Initial memory capacity in Web Assembly memory pages (1 = 6.4KiB) - 256
+    // is minimum and default here (16MiB)
+    initialMemoryPages: 256,
+    // Optional: Maximum memory capacity, in Web Assembly memory pages.
+If not
-    maxMemoryPages: 1234 // Optionally a maximum memory capacity can be set.
-If not set this will also default to 256 pages.
-Max is 65536 (4GiB)
+    // set, this will also default to 256 pages.
+Max is 65536 (4GiB).
+    // Use this to raise the memory limit if your XML to validate are large enough to
+    // cause out of memory errors.
+    // The following example would set the max memory to 2GiB.
+    maxMemoryPages: 2 * memoryPages.GiB,
   });

   if (validationResult.valid) {